parsa-epfl/cloudsuite/benchmarks/data-analytics/README.md

     $ ./run.sh

 It asks you to enter the number of slaves, if you have a single-node cluster, please enter 0.
+After entering the slave number, it prepares hadoop, and then ask you to choose the dataset size.
+This benchmark uses a Wikipedia dataset.
+We prepared three datasets with various sizes.
+You will choose the dataset you require in the running process.
+We do not recommend the large dataset (~30GB) unless you have the resources.
-After entering the slave number, it prepares hadoop, downloads the dataset (it takes a lot of time to download this dataset) and runs the benchmark.
-After the benchmark finishes, the model will be available in HDFS, under the wikipediamodel directory.
+When downloading the dataset is done (it takes a lot of time to download this dataset), it runs the benchmark.
+After the benchmark finishes, the model will be available in HDFS, under the wikixml directory.

 [basedocker]: https://github.com/ParsaLab/cloudsuite/blob/master/benchmarks/data-analytics/base/Dockerfile "Base Dockerfile"
 [masterdocker]: https://github.com/ParsaLab/cloudsuite/blob/master/benchmarks/data-analytics/master/Dockerfile "Master Dockerfile"